Horace King (architect): Final years

 King left the Alabama Legislature in 1872 and moved with his family to LaGrange, Georgia.
 While in LaGrange, King continued building bridges and expanded to include other construction projects, specifically businesses and schools.
 By the mid-1870s, King had begun to pass on his bridge construction activities to his five children, who formed the King Brothers Bridge Company.
 King's health began failing in the 1880s, and he died on May 28, 1885, in LaGrange.

-King received laudatory obituaries in Georgia's major newspapers, a rarity for African Americans in former slavery states.
+King received laudatory obituaries in Georgia's major newspapers, a rarity for Black Americans in former slavery states.
 He was posthumously inducted into the Alabama Engineers Hall of Fame at the University of Alabama.
 The award was accepted on his behalf by his great-grandson, Horace H. King, Jr. He was remembered both for his engineering skill and his character.